LazyRen/LazyRen.github.io/_posts/devlog/Development/2020-08-02-how-i-customized-hydejack-theme.md

   path: /assets/img/2020-08-02/showcase.png
 ---

-Thanks to [@qwtel](https://qwtel.com/), I'm on the [showcase](https://hydejack.com/showcase/) of Hydejack's official site!<br>
+Thanks to [@qwtel](https://qwtel.com/), I'm on the [showcase](https://hydejack.com/showcase/) of Hydejack's official blog!<br>

-I had a plan to write a post about what I customized, but thanks to his kind email, and posting on to the showcase, I've decided to write a post in English.
+I had a plan to write a post about how I customized my blog, but thanks to his kind email, and posting on to the showcase, I've decided to write a post in English.
+So many others can check & apply to their github pages.

 <!--more-->